 Ready to get started as a tutor?
 You can search for these positions on Craigslist, on school district websites, and on individual tutoring company websites.
 A Google search for “subject” + paid tutor will bring up some options for you.

-4. Launch a Blog
+Side Hustle for Teachers #4: Launch a Blog

-Blogging is a great way to bring in some extra money.
-But, it’s not a get-rich-quick scheme.
+You can make money blogging, but it’s not a get-rich-quick scheme.
 This is definitely a long-term game.

 What are you passionate about?
 Use the answer to that question to help guide you into a niche.
 Then start creating amazing content that solves your reader’s problems.